tomvandeneede/p2pp_s3d/README.md

 5. Run the script without any parameters.
 This will return the full path to the script that you can use in the post processing script box under the scripts tab  you will need to add the following parameter @[output_filepath]
 6. Go to the scripts tab and locate the Starting Script sub tab.
 Here you will do the big chunck of p2pp configuration:
+7. Make sure that the Autoconfiguration for print settings are the same for ALL layers.
+S3D will generate incomplete header information in case of mixing

 Here is a sample section with some explanation of this configuration